Preparing for Mongolia

 Money and Tipping

-US Dollars are often accepted, especially in Ulaanbaatar, but it is also useful to carry some cash in the local currency—the Tugrik—especially in small bills for taxi rides and going out.
+US Dollars are often accepted, especially in Ulaanbaatar, but it is also useful to carry some cash in the local currency—the Tugrik (MNT)—especially in small bills for taxi rides and going out.
 ATMs and money changers can be found at the airport and throughout Ulaanbaatar.
 However, there will not be many opportunities to take out or exchange money after leaving Ulaanbaatar.
 Please prepare accordingly if you plan on buying souvenirs or alcohol on the trip.

 Trek Relief does not cover tips—this is up to your discretion.
-Tipping both your driver and guide for the 6-day tour is expected and is not included in the trip cost (up to your comfort level; about $4-10 USD per day per recipient is considered appropriate).
+Tipping both your driver and guide for the landscape/culture tour is expected and is not included in the trip cost (up to your comfort level; about $4-10 USD per day per recipient is considered appropriate).

 Note that tipping in restaurants, bars, and cafes is not expected (although likely to be welcome), and bargaining is not the cultural norm.

 Other than walking, a good way to get around Ulaanbaatar is via taxi.
 Simply stick your arm out on the side of the road to signal for a taxi ride.
 Ask for the price to your destination before you embark (expect to pay about 1,000 MNT per kilometer) and be prepared with small bills for payment.

 Study some useful Mongolian phrases to get you started with basic greetings.

 It is courteous to enter into a family’s ger upon arrival and when invited to enjoy tea (or fermented mare’s milk!) and candy or cookies, and you can always share your snacks and beverages if you desire—Mongolians are big into gifts of food and practical supplies!